SbllDtrch/NullLexicons/README.md

 # main.py
 main script (!):
-- evaluate a model (and write results in the evaluation folders)
+- evaluate a model (and write results in the evaluation folder)
 - generate the null lexicons from a real lexicon (and write it in the Lexicons folder)
 - calculate stats on that (and write in the rifles folder) create a folder Graphs and save the lexical network graph in that if you put the graph option (see below)